skarode96/dynamo-builder/README.md

 Then copy the tgz produced into the root of the consuming project and refer to it from the package/json of consuming package as:
 > "dynamo-builder": "file:dynamo-builder-1.0.0.tgz",

-remember to run install in consuming package too.
+NOTE: remember to run install in consuming package too.

 ## Usage